Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/README.md

 The primary audience is interdisciplinary collaborators and institutional readers in Deaf studies, literacy, linguistics, cognition, writing systems, and research support.

-It is not intended as either a general-audience introduction or an exhaustive subfield survey.
 It is a concise, research-facing series meant to define the terrain clearly enough for collaboration, critique, and extension.

-The series is designed as a stable, citable, and expandable record for an active research and support program.
-Different artifacts do different jobs: foundation framing, evidence notes, technical clarification, bridge documents, and later datasets or reports.
+It also provides a stable record for an active research and support program, with room for future studies, technical notes, bridge documents, and datasets.

 ## What this series studies